Strategic Aim 2 states:

 Animal Lovers will really appreciate the live zoo cams which Edinburgh Zoo operate.
 With cameras dotted around the whole park its possible to catch a glimpse of animals like pandas, tigers and koalas from the comfort of home.

-Girls Who Code is a non-profit organsation which aims to close the gender gap in computer science.
+Girls Who Code is a non-profit organisation which aims to close the gender gap in computer science.

-The Glasgow Science Centre broadcasts daily science experiments, facts and trivia on its social media platforms at 10am every morning.
-A great way to bring a little bit of science into the home.
+The Glasgow Science Centre has been running #GSAAtHome since March 2020.
+This award-winning initiative is a great way to bring a little bit of science into the home.

 Internet Matters provides expert support and practical advice on how to help children benefit from connected technology.